-2011 ANNUAL GENERAL MEETING
+ANNUAL GENERAL MEETING 2012

-The 2011 Annual General Meeting will be held at 9 a.m. on April 28, 2011, at the premises of Erik Penser Bankaktiebolag, Biblioteksgatan 9, Stockholm.
+The 2012 AGM will be held at 13:00 on Tuesday 29th of May at the premises of Erik Penser Bankaktiebolag at Biblioteksgatan 9 in Stockholm.
 Notice of the AGM can be found on INVISIO Communications' website www.invisiocommunications.com.

-Nominating Committee
+Nominating committee

-A nominating committee shall be appointed and shall work during the time until a new nominating committee has been appointed on the drafting and presentation of recommendations to the shareholders at the AGM regarding the number of directors, election of directors, the Chair of the Board and, where applicable, the auditor, as well as on the fees to be paid to the Board of Directors and auditor and other matters that may be incumbent upon a nominating committee pursuant to the Swedish Code of Corporate Governance.
+A nominating committee shall be appointed and shall work during the time until a new nominating committee has been appointed on the drafting and presentation of recommendations to the shareholders at the AGM regarding the number of directors, election of directors, the Chairman of the Board and, where applicable, the auditor, as well as on the fees to be paid to the Board of Directors and auditor and other matters that may be incumbent upon a nominating committee pursuant to the Swedish Code of Corporate Governance.